The Ultimate Comparison: Dragonflies and Mayflies

 Another visible difference between adult dragonflies and adult mayflies are their legs.

-Dragonflies’ six legs are strong, grouped together at the front of their thoraxes for perching, and their forelegs are lined with sharp spines that grip their insect prey and prevent escape.
+Dragonflies use their six strong legs for perching.
+Their forelegs feature sharp spines that grip prey and prevent its escape.
 Male and female dragonflies have the same type of legs.

-The eyes of dragonflies and mayflies are also different.
-Both dragonflies and mayflies have multi-faceted compound eyes along with simple eyes called ocelli.
+The eyes of dragonflies and mayflies also diff.
+Both dragonflies and mayflies have multi-faceted compound eyes along with simple eyes called “ocelli”.

 But dragonfly eyes are large, bulbous, and either meet or nearly meet along the tops of their heads.
-Vision is extremely important for dragonflies as they are active predators of other flying insects and have keen abilities to sense motion, color, and shapes.
+Vision is extremely important for dragonflies.
+They are active predators of other flying insects and have keen abilities to sense motion, color, and shapes.

-Unlike dragonflies, whose eye anatomy is the same between the sexes, mayfly eyes are sexually dimorphic, which means they look slightly different depending on whether the mayfly is male or female.
+Unlike dragonflies, whose eye anatomy is the same between the sexes, mayfly eyes are sexually dimorphic.
+This means males and females look slightly different.

 Both dragonflies and mayflies have long, segmented, cylindrical abdomens tipped with important anatomical structures, including cerci.
-Females of both insects end in ovipositors, the structure through which eggs are laid but males differ.
+Females of both insects end in egg-laying structures called “ovipositors”.
+But the terminal structures on male dragonfly abdomens differ from those of male mayflies.

 A blue adult dragonfly is perched on a twig.
 Each of its four long, narrow, translucent wings has two small dark spots on the front edge.
 Most of its head is taken up by large, bulbous, dark maroon eyes.
 Important anatomical structures are labelled, including its eyes, wings, and its pair of short, terminal abdominal cerci.